jakejs/jake/README.md

 jake.mkdirP('app/views/layouts');
 ```

-The `jake.cpR` utility does a synchronous, recursive copy of a file or
+The `jake.cpR` utility does a recursive copy of a file or directory.
+It takes
-directory.
-It takes two arguments, the file/directory to copy, and the
+two arguments, the file/directory to copy, and the destination.
+Note that this
-destination.
-Note that this command can only copy files and directories; it does
+command can only copy files and directories; it does not perform globbing (so
-not perform globbing (so arguments like '*.txt' are not possible).
+arguments like '*.txt' are not possible).

 ```javascript
 jake.cpR(path.join(sourceDir, '/templates'), currentDir);